ocaml/dune/doc/concepts.rst

 Variables
 =========

-Some fields can contains variables that are expanded by dune.
+Some fields can contains variables that are expanded by Dune.
 The syntax of variables is as follows:

 .. code::